Part QML Type

 Adds a point to the Part from x, y and z values.

 Adds a new Point to the end of the part by specifying the point's x, y, and z coordinates.
-A new line segment will be added to connect the new point to the previous.
+A new line segment is added to connect the new point to the previous.

 A new line segment will be added to connect the new point to the previous point.
 The points in the part are the start and end points of segments.
 If this is the first point in an empty segment, a single closed segment is added using the same start and end point.
 Adding a second point will update this line segment to gain a distinct end point.
 Adding a third or more points will add new line segments.